-Leaked documents throw up more questions for Rudd over Windrush scandal
+Amber Rudd apologises for being 'unaware' of deportation targets

 According to the paper, the six-page memorandum was prepared by Hugh Ind, the director general of the Immigration Enforcement agency, last June and copied to Ms Rudd, Brandon Lewis, the then immigration minister, as well as a number of senior officials and special advisers.

+"This is a serious concern and I am calling Amber Rudd to come back and give further evidence to the committee."

+The Home Secretary has faced repeated calls to resign, including from Shadow home secretary Diane Abbott.

-Shadow home secretary Diane Abbott said: “Amber Rudd either failed to read this memo, and has no clear understanding of the policies in her own department, or she has misled Parliament and the British people.
+She said: “Amber Rudd either failed to read this memo, and has no clear understanding of the policies in her own department, or she has misled Parliament and the British people.

 “Either way, she needs to accept responsibility and resign immediately.”

-The latest disclosure comes after Ms Rudd had initially denied targets were used as she was questioned by a Commons committee on Wednesday investigating the Windrush scandal.

-However, after it emerged that a 2015 inspection report said the practice did exist, she said that she had never agreed to their use for migrants.
+However, Downing Street said the Home Secretary has the "full confidence" of the Prime Minister, while Theresa May's de facto deputy, David Lidington, also publicly backed her.

+Environment Secretary Michael Gove also offered his support to Ms Rudd, saying she was "a highly talented and highly effective minister".

-According to The Guardian, the memo said progress had been made on a “path towards the 10% increased performance on enforced returns, which we promised the Home Secretary earlier this year”.
+According to The Guardian, the memo sent to Ms Rudd said progress had been made on a “path towards the 10% increased performance on enforced returns, which we promised the Home Secretary earlier this year”.

 The document, dated June 21 2017, was described as a “summary of performance” by the Immigration Enforcement (IE) agency.